cs50nestm/cs50labs/operators/README.md

 However, this is not storing the resulting value of `30` in anything.
 The value of `a` is not changed.
 It's value is just used as part of this calculation.

-If we wanted to store the result of this calculation in a new int variable, `b`, we would write
+If we wanted to store the result of this calculation in a new integer variable, `b`, we would write

 ```c
 int b = a * 3;